Oats for Diabetes: Are Oats Good for Diabetics?

 Portion control, as in all foods, is advisable for oats too.
 The more you eat, simply means more carbs in your system.
 To check how oats are affecting your BSL, you can spill monitor your blood sugar before and after your meal.
 Always ensure you keep your doctor informed of any lifestyle changes.

-#are oats good for diabetics
+Which oats are good for diabetes?